sgyli7/CodeSamplesPublic/projects/UnityApplicantTests/UnityCameraTracking/README.md

 * For the demo use, I favored manually dragging transform instances to the inspector to set some key references vs the programmatic alternative of GameObject.Find() and Resources.Load().
 * The demo was developed within the time limit.
 It is complete.
+* To limit scope, I favored the “No Manager” approach instead of the more scalable architecture.
+See various approaches here (http://www.rivellomultimediaconsulting.com/unity3d-game-architectures/)

 **CODING STANDARDS**